MysteryPancake/Houdini-VBD/README.md

 ## How does Vertex Block Descent run?

-VBD's high level design is simple, it's really just 3 steps.
+VBD's high level design is simple, really just 3 steps.
 AVBD adds another 2 steps.
+The code below is simplified but not far off.

 ### 1. Integrate the positions